aurorascharff/redwoodsdk-demo/STEPS.md

 - Here in worker.tsx, the entrypoint for our cloudflare worker.
 - In redwood, every route is just a function.
 - I have a few simple responses here for a few routes.
 Just using the native Request and Response here.
 We have max flexibility, and ownership of request and response.
+- Prefix for a set of routes, extracted.
 - We can also return jsx!
 Snippet.
 - The browser makes a request, we match a route, and we respond with content.
 - We can also have some middleware further up, common headers and session.
 Using cloudflare durable objects for session management.
 We can actually run middleware freely by adding more functions before or after here, and our request will run through all of this sequentially.
 Add getUserMiddleware.